orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 X cost associated with complicated access permissions; have to run those 'functions' on the providers.
 Show random provider order.

-But how to integrate free stuff for accounts?
+But how to integrate free stuff for accounts?; Just on a separate account which invoices orbitmines directly? ; When moving to a paid setup interop sharded or give the option to move to a fully

 ---